Gagandeep39/vscode-devcontainer-ohmyzsh-alpine/README.md

 - `powerlevel10k` First time setup has been disabled by default
 - To install any oh-my-zsh plugin, add the git clone command to [.devcontainer -> Dockerfile](.devcontainer/Dockerfile)
 - Rebuild Container after changing any of these settings

+## Root and Not Root

+### Non Root
+- Uncomment USER node in Dockerfile

+### Root
+- Comment USER node in Dockerfile

+### NOTE
+- Global packages cannot be instaled as non root user
+- Add them to dockerfile instead